 Enable or disable health checks.

-When enabled, GA uses health checks to monitor the status of your endpoints.
+If you enable this feature, you can use health checks to check the health status of endpoints.
 For more information about health checks, see Enable and manage health checks.

 NoteIt takes 3 to 5 minutes to create a GA instance.

-(Optional) After the task is complete, click Go to Instance Details in the task details list.
-On the instance details page, view the instance configurations on the Instance Information, Listeners, and Acceleration Areas tabs.
+(Optional) After the instance is created, click Go to Instance Details below the task list.
+On the instance details page, you can view the instance configurations on the Instance Information, Listeners, and Acceleration Areas tabs.

 Step 5: Test the acceleration effect